-Leaders from across the Great Lakes Bay Region recognize the powerful and inseparable linkage between economic success and health.
-The region’s health will be much greater with a strong regional economy which is in turn, only possible with a healthy population.
+Community partners across a 14-county region recognize the powerful and inseparable link between economic success and health.
+The region’s health will be much greater with a strong regional economy, which is, in turn, only possible with a healthy population.

 The Michigan Health Improvement Alliance, Inc. (MiHIA) is a multi-stakeholder, community collaboration founded in 2007 to achieve a community of health excellence for the 14-county region it serves.
 This initiative is based on a core belief that solutions to our health and health care problems can be found and designed at a regional level, accelerating regional competitive advantage and sustainability.

 Functionally and operationally, MiHIA works at many levels.
 In some cases, MiHIA acts as the convener for multiple parties, establishing shared goals and objectives, setting collective targets or aligning business plans.
 In other cases it serves as an assessor, evaluating processes and offerings to reduce redundancies, conducting environmental scans or providing health data.
 MiHIA also seeks funding to bring resources to the area, facilitating or supporting projects or initiatives that will impact better health and health care in our region.

 MiHIA has been leading complex change since it was established.
 The concept of creating a multi-stakeholder collaborative was a novel one for the region and required building goodwill, gaining trust, articulating the value proposition and establishing a unifying process for all stakeholders.